Offshore oil platform workers after OEUK medical in Bristol

 Standard appointments Mo-Fri 9-5 (£200)

-Offshore Energies UK (OEUK, formerly Oil and Gas, OGUK) requires all offshore workers to pass a medical examination.
-You need an examination by an OEUK-registered doctor to confirm:
+Offshore workers must pass a medical examination to the Offshore Energies UK standards (OEUK, formerly Oil and Gas UK, OGUK).
+You need an examination by an OEUK-registered doctor to confirm that:

 Fit to Train (EBS) Medicals